Fact Sheet - Secondhand Precious Metal Objects Dealers & Pawnbrokers

 Notification and reporting requirements

-the license is issued and location where the items are being acquired or sold.
+In order to transact business outside of the regular business address, a dealer must notify police agencies in both the jurisdiction at the location where the license is issued and location where the items are being acquired or sold.

 The provisions of the Secondhand Precious Metal Object Dealers & Pawnbrokers Act apply only to pawnbrokers whose businesses are located in jurisdictions who are not regulated by a city or county.

-Currently pawnbrokers and/or other secondhand vendors are regulated in the following
+Currently pawnbrokers and/or other secondhand vendors are regulated in the following jurisdictions:

 - Anne Arundel County